maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 }
 ```

 This will return the restaurant Toky Express San Francisco. `bool` is a boolean query operator.
-The `must` operators states that both of these sub-queries must be true.
+The `must` operator states that both of these sub-queries must be true.

 We can also make sure that the result of our query does not contain a given word :